How to Stop Food Aggression in Puppies Towards Other Dogs: A Comprehensive Guide

 3. Practice the “Leave It” Command

-• Reward them with the treat only when they back away or ignore it.
+- Reward them only when they back away or ignore the treat.

-• Gradually progress to applying this command during mealtimes.
+- Gradually apply this command during actual mealtimes.

 4. Desensitization and Counterconditioning

-1. Start exposing your puppy to other dogs during meal times from a distance, while rewarding with treats.
+- Expose your puppy to other dogs during meals from a safe distance while rewarding them with treats.

-2. Gradually decrease the distance over time, reinforcing positive interactions as they become comfortable.
+- Gradually decrease the distance over time as they become more comfortable.

 5. Monitor Food Portioning